Children's animation storytelling workshop with Isobel Knowles

 Her award-winning films and artworks have been shown nationally and internationally and she has collaborated on a number of children's books including Owl Know How, Too Much for Turtle and Wide Big World.

-This recorded workshop is supported by Gandel Philanthropy.
+This recorded workshop is supported by Gandel Foundation.

-The Pauline Gandel Children’s Quarter, supported by Gandel Philanthropy, is a purpose-built space for children and families to read, learn and play, with an associated program of activities.
+The Pauline Gandel Children’s Quarter, supported by Gandel Foundation, is a purpose-built space for children and families to read, learn and play, with an associated program of activities.